Genko-Development/endlessrunner/README.md

 My first try on making a game.

-This game is an endless runner typ game.
+This game is an endless runner type game.
 You are a cube going foward on a platform trying to avoid hitting the cargo crates.